microsoft/vscode-languageserver-node/README.md

 * Support for custom text document implementations:
   * new npm package `vscode-languageserver-textdocument` which ships a standard text document implementation with basic incremental update.
 Server now need to prereq this npm package.
   * deprecated text document implementation in types.
   * this resulted in a small breakage on the server side.
-Instead of doing `new TextDocuments` you now have to pass in a text document configuration to provide callbacks to create and uppdate a text document.
+Instead of doing `new TextDocuments` you now have to pass in a text document configuration to provide callbacks to create and update a text document.
 Here are examples in TypeScript and JavaScript
 ```typescript
 import { TextDocuments } from 'vscode-languageserver';
 import { TextDocument } from 'vscode-languageserver-textdocument';